 - van Ittersum MK, van Bussel LGJ, Wolf J, Grassini P, van Wart J, et al. 2016.
 Can sub-Saharan Africa feed itself?
 Proceedings of the National Academy of Sciences (PNAS) 113(52):14964–14969.

-Additionally in 2016, the project conducted an initial stakeholder consultation, resulting in collection of essential data for quantifying legume yield gaps, defining nutrient gaps and packages, selecting suitable trial sites and setting up joint trials.
-A generic protocol for calculating nutrient gaps was drafted and distributed among project partners, and a python program, based on the QUEFTS model, was developed to perform the calculations.
-So-called Technology Extrapolation Domains (TEDs) were defined based on biophysical (climate and soil) and socio-economic criteria (population and livestock density, market distance).
+The project conducted an initial stakeholder consultation, resulting in collection of essential data for quantifying legume yield gaps, defining nutrient gaps and packages, selecting suitable trial sites and setting up joint trials.
+A generic protocol for calculating nutrient gaps was drafted.
+To outscale best management practices efficiently so-called Technology Extrapolation Domains (TEDs) were defined based on biophysical (climate and soil) and socio-economic criteria (population and livestock density, market distance).

-The project is led by Wageningen University & Research (WUR), in collaboration with the International Fertiliser Association (IFA), the University of Nebraska-Lincoln, Yara International and the International Maize and Wheat Improvement Center (CIMMYT).
+The project is led by Wageningen University & Research (WUR), in collaboration with: